Cervical cancer is a type of cancer that develops in the cells of the cervix—the lower, narrow cylinder of the uterus that opens into the vagina.

 Other Risk Factors

-While HPV is the primary cause, other factors can make the virus more likely to turn into cancer:
+While HPV is the necessary cause, other factors can impair the body's ability to clear the virus, allowing it to progress toward cancer:

-- Smoking: Women who smoke are about twice as likely to get cervical cancer as non-smokers.
-Tobacco by-products damage the DNA of cervical cells and weaken the immune system's ability to fight HPV.
+- Smoking: Tobacco by-products are found in the cervical mucus of smokers.
+These chemicals damage the DNA of cervical cells and weaken the immune system's local response to HPV.

-- Weakened Immune System: Conditions like HIV or taking immunosuppressant drugs make it harder for the body to clear the HPV virus.
+- Immune Suppression: Living with HIV or taking immunosuppressant medications makes it significantly harder for the body to clear an HPV infection.

 Diagnosis & Treatment

-If a Pap smear comes back abnormal, your doctor will perform a Colposcopy, using a special magnifying instrument to closely examine the cervix, and take a biopsy to confirm cancer or precancer.
+If a screening test is abnormal, your doctor will perform a Colposcopy.
+This involves using a magnifying instrument to look at the cervix and taking a biopsy to confirm the presence of cancer or precancerous cells.

 Treating Pre-Cancers